Updated: Dec 14, 2021

 In Colombia, Arepas can be enjoyed for any meal - cooked with an egg inside them for breakfast, prepared as a sandwich for lunch, topped with shredded meat or plain as a dinnertime side.
 They’re also Colombia’s answer to doner kebabs - food carts capture the foot traffic of those leaving parties and evenings on the town.

 Masarepa or arepa flour, for the Kiwis out there, is very different from regular corn flour.
-Not only is it produced differently from more common varieties, it is also finer, and has a lighter flavour.
+Not only is it produced differently from more common varieties, but it is also finer, and has a lighter flavour.
 If you want to get on board with arepas (and we highly recommend you do!), you’ll need to make sure you get yourself some masarepa.

 What’s the difference between Colombian and Venezuelan arepas?